Knowledge Center Monthly Newsletter - June 2025

 Associate your resource to a web ACL

-If your resource can integrate with AWS WAF
+Resources that can integrate with AWS WAF

-If your resource can't integrate with AWS WAF
+Resources that can't integrate with AWS WAF

-For Network Load Balancers: Front your Network Load Balancer with an Application Load Balancer.
-Set the Application Load Balancer as the target for the Network Load Balancer, and then associate the Application Load Balancer with a web ACL.
-Or, front your Network Load Balancer with a CloudFront distribution.
-Then, associate the distribution with a web ACL.
+- For Network Load Balancers, create an Application Load Balancer.
+Then, set the Application Load Balancer as the target for the Network Load Balancer, and associate the Application Load Balancer with a web ACL.
+For more information, see Use Application Load Balancers as targets of a Network Load Balancer.

 Review incoming requests to optimize your rules

-First, use application logs, such as Application Load Balancer or CloudFront access logs, to determine common request patterns.
-It's a best practice to use AWS WAF logs to easily store, query, and analyze HTTP request logs.
+Note: It's a best practice to use AWS WAF logs to store, query, and analyze HTTP request logs.

 Finally, create an AWS WAF rule in Count mode that verifies incoming requests, and then set the rule to Block: